Credentialing

 Eligibility

 Those who seek commissioning are called to staff ministry, have bachelor’s-level training in an area of specialization, and do not wish to pursue a master’s degree.
-Candidates must meet the following requirements in order to be commissioned:
+Candidates must meet the following requirements to be commissioned:

 • Be engaged in full-time staff ministry.
 The candidate serving in a non-ministry position shall demonstrate its relationship to a local Covenant congregation.